+Before writing your marketing materials, you need to set your goals.
 What are you trying to achieve with your marketing push?
-Having a clearly set-out goal for your marketing project will help you keep your materials focused, consistent and easy for your audience to understand.
+Having a clearly set-out objective for your marketing project will help you keep your materials focused, consistent and easy for your audience to understand.

 Your goal might be driving sales, building brand awareness, promoting a particular product or highlighting an event or destination you want customers to come along to.
 Those are typical goals, but there are all kinds of other reasons to promote that aren’t directly related to your bottom line.
 For example, your goal might be something like announcing you’ve had a rebrand and getting customers used to your new logo and brand identity.

 Whatever it is, make your goal the main thrust of your content and check that everything ties into that central theme.
 You can add other things too, but make sure they’re minor side-notes and don’t compete with the main goal of your piece.

 Are you designing marketing materials for the first time?
 If this is your first rodeo, skip this step.

 If you’ve done it before, however, you can get a major head start on the design of your new materials without spending a penny.

 Gather your previous promotional materials together and spend some time looking over them, either alone or in a small group.
 This will help you come up with marketing materials ideas for your project.
 Decide what worked and what you could have done better, looking at the wording, imagery, layout, and the physical materials you chose.
 Consider whether your brand identity and objectives have changed or if your main message is basically the same.